sunnyvalechha/Devops-Prep/README.md

 ENTRYPOINT ["python3"]                                 # When we start the container the script or command mentioned here is executed (Cannot over write)

-CMD ["manage.py", "runserver", "0.0.0.0:8000"]         # Start the process inside the container (Can be over write)
+CMD ["manage.py", "runserver", "0.0.0.0:8000"]         # Start the process inside the container (Can be over write, means if port 8000 is occupied already we can change but if would have mentiond in ENTRYPOINT we cannot change)